ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/defining_simulation.rst

 Dynamic parameter scans / optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If we want to programmatically post-process the results in the same script, we have to wait until all simulations have run.
+As this is very system specific, there is no generally supported method for doing so.
+A best-effort helper that waits for the submitted job on a local machine (bash) or typical slurm cluster is included below.
+It might not be portable across different systems: it reads ``submission_information.txt``, waits for the job to finish according to the configured submission system and runs the generated ``link_results.sh``.
+It is defensive and only acts when the corresponding files exist, so it is a no-op for a simulation that has already run (e.g. locally with the ``bash`` preset).
+You should adapt it to your system's scheduler before relying on it.

 From the above plot, you can easily read off a good estimate for the ``focal_position``.
 But we want to do better and run a full optimization on the problem.
 In order to do so, we define our target function as follows: for any given focal position, this defines and runs the simulation, then reads the results and returns the value of interest.
-(As noted above, the wait for the submitted job to finish is system specific and not provided by the package.)
 This function can be used in an optimization routine, for example:

 .. literalinclude:: ../snippets/defining_simulation/optimize_focal_position.py